lancemueller/CybersecurityCareer/cyber_roles_to_look_at.md

 #### Pink = Senior-level roles
 Requires tenure and demonstrated knowledge and understanding.
 Can make decisions based on experience, not simply from a textbook.

-#### Red = Expert-level roles—Subject matter experts.
+#### Red = Expert-level roles
+Subject matter experts.
 These roles require a deep understanding of technical capabilities that can be easily demonstrated beyond what a book or framework describes.
 They often use intuition and knowledge based on repeated past experiences.

 ![Screenshot of cybersecurity roles](https://github.com/lancemueller/CybersecurityCareer/blob/main/Cyber%20Roles.png)